danthemanwithaplan2/one-click-hugo-cms/site/content/_index.md

 ---
 title: Premium Domain Name for Sale
-subtitle: This section is not useful.
 image: /img/home-jumbotron.jpg
+---
+title: Another section
+subtitle: this is a subtitle
 ---